 Brands that work with these audiences must keep these statistics in mind when picking their influencers.

-With that said, up to 84% of influencers posting sponsored content on social media identify as female.
+Up to 84% of influencers on social media identify as female.

-23. Males are more likely to follow influencers on YouTube
+24. Males are more likely to watch influencers on YouTube

-Men still make up a significant amount of those that follow influencers on YouTube.
+Men still make up a significant amount of those watching influencers on YouTube.

 For example, those with more than 500,000 followers can get paid over $700 for a single Instagram story.
 For one Instagram video, they can get paid over $3,000.
 Must be nice!